Vancouver Coastal Health

 Clinical Assistant Professor

 Dr. Benny Lau completed his medical education, and subsequently Internal Medicine residency, Cardiology residency, as well as Cardiac Rehabilitation and Preventive Cardiology fellowship at the University of British Columbia (UBC).
 He is a clinical assistant professor with the Department of Medicine at UBC, and is the program director for the UBC Cardiac Rehabilitation and Preventive Cardiology fellowship.
-He is currently the director of General Cardiology and the Cardiology Stat Clinic at VGH, associate director of the SPH Cardiac Rehabilitation Program, and the medical director of the YMCA Healthy Heart Program.
+He is currently the director of General Cardiology, Cardiac Electrodiagnostics, and the Cardiology Stat Clinic at VGH, associate director of the SPH Cardiac Rehabilitation Program, and the medical director of the YMCA Healthy Heart Program.

 Dr. Andrea Lee